 We had procrastinated finding a gym because we expected it would be harder to find a good one and that the membership process might be prohibitive.
 Once we figured out where to go it was painless.
 Europe seems to have a much different relationship to gyms than we do back home.
 Monthly memberships are the standard and they often offer weekly passes to sample the facility.
 There's also a proliferation of them in major cities and they're all priced competitively.

 We often would choose a destination for lunch and make our way over.
-We optimized to going to a new neighborhood so we'd see some new places there and along the way.
+We optimized toward going to a new neighborhood so we'd see some fresh places there and along the way.
 We quickly realized that when Parisians leave the city, their shop owners do as well.
 A good 2/3rds of the restaurants that we tried were closed on arrival.
 Especially the ones that were recommended to us by friends.

 Most of the cultural experiences were consistently open, however, and we made the most of those.

 Musée de l'Armée: Museum with Medieval armory going back to 200BCE.
 They trace the development of weapons through to the modern day.
 When we went there was also a great spy exhibit that showcased the french resistance during WWII.
 Also home to Napolean's tomb.
 Worth spending a few minutes inside but the great exhibits are in the other parts of the museum.

 Musee d'Orsay: Museum with a host of artwork and rotating exhibits.
 Busy but way less than the Louvre.
 At least from what I hear, I still didn't go over this trip.
 The architecture of the building is very impressive; it was an active train station back in the early 1900s and it shows.
 It still has the towering archways and glass ceiling in the main hall.
 Great sculpture exhibits and showcased Aristide Majol when we were there.
 Another one of his works was right in the Louvre Garden across the river.
 Was neat to see his work in a gallery and outside.